US, UK brace for soaring death tolls as pandemic bears down

 “Everything is slowing down,” Chavira said.
 “They give us less loads to haul every day.”

-Austria and the Czech Republic both began openly discussing how to ease some of the crippling restrictions.
-Austria’s chancellor said the plan is to let small shops and garden centers reopen next week, limiting the number of customers inside, and the rest on May 1.
-The Czech government is proposing an end to the ban on travel abroad as of April 14 and the reopening of small stores.

-In Asia, Japan’s prime minister said he will declare a state of emergency for Tokyo and six other prefectures as early as Tuesday.
+In Asia, Japanese officials were considered declaring a state of emergency, possibly on Tuesday.
 Infections are soaring in the country that has the world’s third-largest economy and its oldest population.

 The disease emerged in China late last year, and every week seems to bring an unwelcome surprise to those trying to fight it.
 A tiger at the Bronx Zoo has tested positive in what is believed to be the first known infection in an animal in the U.S. or a tiger anywhere.